zicklag/docs-1/configuration/project-settings.md

 - **Project Color** — Sets color on the project logo, FavIcon and login/public pages.
 - **Project Logo** — Adds a 40x40px logo at the top of the [Module Bar](/app/overview.html#_1-module-bar) and on the login/public pages.
 The image is inset within a 64x64px square filled with the project color.
-We suggest using an SVG or PNG logo with transparency to avoid a "boxy" look.
+We recommend using a PNG file for optimal compatibility.
 - **Public Foreground** — Adds image on the public page's right-pane _(max-width 400px)_.
 - **Public Background** — Adds image displayed behind the public foreground image, shown full-bleed within the public page's right-pane.
 When a public background image is not set, the project color is used instead.